martin-lizner/trezor-ssh-agent/README.md

 Binaries and Windows installer are coming soon!

 ### Usage
-* Please  [download](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) latest DEVELOPMENT snapshot of Putty or WinSCP that supports ECDSA.
-Latest STABLE version does not support ECDSA yet and will not work with Trezor.
+* Please  [download](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) latest DEVELOPMENT snapshot of Putty or WinSCP 5.8.1+ that support ECDSA and Ed25519 keys.
+Latest STABLE versions of Putty and WinSCP do not support ECDSA yet and will not work with Trezor.
 * After started the app, find Trezor icon in Windows tray area and right click to open menu.
 * Click "Show Public Key" to get your openSSH public key.
 Provide PIN if asked.
 Place key on SSH server in your user authorized_keys file.
 * Start Putty with "Attempt authentication using Pageant" option selected (Connection->SSH->Auth).